sowmya1283/hangman_python/README.md

 # **The Hangman Game**
 ## **Overview**

-Hangman is a classic word-guessing game where players try to figure out a hidden word by guessing letters, one at a time.
-The game is typically played with two participants—one who thinks of a word and the other who tries to guess it.
-The game can also be played solo or with a computer.
+Hangman is a word guessing game. its considered as one of the classic game where a player will try to figure out the word by guessing letters by entering one at a time.
+This is an online game and it's for educational or entertainment purpose.

-Basic Rules:
-Word Selection: One player thinks of a secret word and provides the number of letters in the word, represented by blanks (_ _ _ _ _).

-Guessing: The other player (or players) guesses a letter.
-If the guessed letter is in the word, it replaces the corresponding blank spaces.
-If it's incorrect, a part of the "hangman" figure is drawn.

-Drawing the Hangman: The game usually involves drawing a stick figure of a man being hanged.
-For each incorrect guess, a body part (head, torso, arms, legs) is added, and after a set number of incorrect guesses (often 6 or 7), the game ends in a loss for the guesser.
+Basic Rule is that a user will be displayed with the blank spaces (underscores) to guess the word.
+Based on number of underscores user can guess a letter for each trails.
+There will be 6 trails.
+If the guessed letter is in the word, then it replaces the corresponding underscore with a guessed letter.
+For each incorrect guess, a body part (head, arms, torso and legs) is added.
+After of 6 guesses the game ends in a loss for the guessers.

-Winning and Losing:
+Winning and losing of the game will depend on the user guessing all the letters in the word before the no of wrong guesses trails are over.
 Win: The game is won if the player guesses all the letters in the word before the hangman figure is fully drawn.
 Loss: The game is lost if the guesser runs out of chances (i.e., if the hangman is fully drawn and the word remains incomplete).

-The game is Python-based and uses a game Board class, functions, for loops, while loops and if/elif/else statements to achieve the desired outcome.
+The game is Python-based and uses class, functions, for loops, while loops and if/elif/else statements to achieve the desired outcome.
 It features space-based ASCII art, and contains various references to hangman characters.

-Click [here](https://battleships-1977.herokuapp.com/) to see the final deployment of the game
+Click [here](https://hangmangame-python-93af8000a2f1.herokuapp.com/) to see the final deployment of the game

 ![Am I Responsive Screenshot](assets/images/bs1977-am-i-responsive.png)
 ![Am I Responsive Screenshot](assets/images/bs1977-am-i-responsive-name.png)